jamesqo/typed-xaml/README.md

 ## What can it do?

-Typed XAML:
+Typed XAML has three main goals:

-- makes your code more readable
+- it lets you write your MVVM code in modern, generic C#
-- introduces a cleaner syntax for expressing types
-- lets you easily create dependency properties, free of casting and `typeof`
-- provides generic base classes that can work with the type-unsafe APIs
+- it provides classes that bridge with the type-unsafe APIs
+- it does not force you to refactor existing codebases

 ## Show me!